klust/SupercomputersForStarters/docs/C06_Middleware/C06_S02_Shared_memory.md

-When discussing shared memory parallelism in the [section on processors](../C02_Processors/C02_S06_Shared_memory.md), we've already said that automatic shared memory parallelisation has not been ver successful so far.
+When discussing shared memory parallelism in the [section on processors](../C02_Processors/C02_S06_Shared_memory.md), we've already said that automatic shared memory parallelisation has not been very successful so far.

 ## OpenMP

 One of the more popular ways today to develop scientific software that makes use of shared memory parallelism, is OpenMP.

-OpenMP works through compiler directives which are hints placed in the code in such a way that they would be neglected by compilers that don't know the directives.
+OpenMP works through compiler directives, which are hints placed in the code in such a way that they would be neglected by compilers that don't know the directives.
 In C and C++ this is done via lines starting with `#pragma` while in Fortran a notation that would be interpreted as just another comment in the code is used (`!$OMP`).